Basics3 min read

 Weight sets the baseline; your day adjusts it.
 Add roughly 350–700 ml for every hour of sweaty exercise, and expect hot or humid weather to push you toward the top of your range or past it.

 Food counts too.
-Roughly a fifth of most people’s fluid comes from meals — fruit, soup, yogurt — so your “drinking” target is a bit lower than your total need.
-Coffee and tea also count toward hydration for most people (more on that in our coffee guide below).
+About a fifth of most people’s fluid comes from meals — fruit, soup, yogurt — so your “drinking” target is a bit lower than your total need.
+Coffee and tea also count for most people; the old “caffeine dehydrates you” claim is decades out of date, and we unpack it in the coffee guide.

 Signs you are getting it right

 You rarely feel thirsty, your urine is pale straw-colored rather than dark, and afternoon headaches or that 3 pm fog show up less often.
-Those everyday signals beat any formula.
+Those everyday signals beat any formula — the math is the starting point, your body is the referee.

 Frequently asked questions